Wedding Day Timeline Tips and Tricks

 3. Everyone needs to be dressed and ready 2 hours before the ceremony for pictures--

 Even if you aren't going to see the groom before the ceremony.
 We will do bride and bridesmaids pictures followed by groom and groomsmen.
-If the groomsmen are getting ready at the same location as the bride, finishing touches photos will be done.
+If the groomsmen are getting ready at the same location as the bride, finishing touches photos will be done before the ceremony.

 4. Have your stylists come to you.